 If everything is working correctly, you should see neither your own IP address nor any IP address belonging to your Internet Service Provider (ISP).

-By default, Transmission doesn't allow proxy setting (SOCKS5 or otherwise).
+By default, Transmission doesn't allow proxy settings (SOCKS5 or otherwise).
 It was available on older versions but on newer versions, you have to do it in a roundabout way.
-To setup Transmission to use a proxy, read more on this link.
+To set up Transmission to use a proxy, read more on this link.

 Best VPNs for Transmission: Conclusion